 Pegvisomant is a man-made protein that is similar to human growth hormone.
 Pegvisomant binds to the same receptor in the body as growth hormone, and blocks the effects of growth hormone.

 Pegvisomant is used to treat acromegaly (a growth disorder caused by too much growth hormone).

-Pegvisomant may also be used for purposes not listed here.
+Pegvisomant may also be used for purposes not listed in this medication guide.

 What are the possible side effects of pegvisomant (Somavert)?